st4ck/FTPbox/README.md

 - Multiple Profiles
 - Offline Mode

+### Testing
+- Tested intensively with ProFTPD 1.3.6 and 1.3.7rc1 (compiled from sources) with or without SSL and TLS

 ### License

 FTPbox is licensed under the [General Public License v3][gpl].
 See [LICENSE][license] for the full text.